coderdj/redax/docs/index.md

 at which point it is ready for further acquisition.

-In a full-scale system, the **arm**, **start**, and **stop** commands do not come to the readout process directly from the user but via the **broker** (blue box on the right in figure 1).
-However it should be noted that in small-scale lab-sized systems the broker can be omitted, or greatly simplified and the user could control a single readout process directly.
+In a full-scale system, the **arm**, **start**, and **stop** commands do not come to the readout process directly from the user but via the **dispatcher** (aka "broker", blue box on the right in figure 1).
+However it should be noted that in small-scale lab-sized systems the dispatcher can be omitted, or greatly simplified and the user could control a single readout process directly.
 In the case of the full-scale system, however, several readout processes must be operated in parallel and kept in synchronization.
-This is facilitated by the broker.
-The broker reads a **state document** set by the user that defines one or more **detectors** to operate in parallel.
+This is facilitated by the dispatcher.
+The dispatcher reads a **state document** set by the user that defines one or more **detectors** to operate in parallel.
 This document also defines what each detector should be doing (running or not), in what operational mode, and a few other parameters such as the length of runs.
 The dispatcher then reads the status of all readout nodes and performs a logic similar to the following: